Many Authors.

 Strategic Alignment

-Collective Authorship connects everyday stories to broader district goals, such as student enrollment and achievement, family engagement, and staff recruitment and retention, demonstrating the impact of daily efforts on the overall mission.
+With shared storytelling, individual stories are connected to broader district goals, such as student enrollment and achievement, family engagement, and staff recruitment and retention, demonstrating the impact of daily efforts on the overall mission.

 Authentic Storytelling

-Instead of a singular, controlled message, Collective Authorship allows for a multitude of diverse, first-hand stories to be shared, creating a more genuine and relatable portrayal of the district
+Instead of a singular, controlled message, Apptegy allows for a multitude of first-hand stories to be shared, creating a more genuine and relatable portrayal of the district.

 Enhanced Culture and Climate